Rules of the Civil Service Compensation Scheme

 Staff who have reached minimum pension age (either aged 50 or 55) can choose to opt for early retirement on their current pension entitlement.
 Staff will be asked to surrender some (or all) of their severance payment to meet the cost of receiving this pension early.

-All staff earning less than the maximum of the Northern Ireland Civil Service, EOII pay scale which is currently £24,728 (on FTE basis) will be treated as if they earn the maximum of the EOII pay scale for the purpose of calculating their redundancy payments.
+All staff earning less than the maximum of the Northern Ireland Civil Service EOII pay scale (on FTE basis), will be treated as if they earn the maximum of the EOII pay scale for the purpose of calculating their redundancy payments.

-There will also be an upper pay threshold of the maximum of point 2 on the Northern Ireland Senior Civil Service pay scale, which is currently £100,091.
+There will also be an upper pay threshold of the maximum of point 2 on the Northern Ireland Senior Civil Service pay scale.
 Staff will have their salary capped at this figure for the purpose of calculating their redundancy payments.